ohshitgorillas/ReducedReachKBLayer/README.md

 2. 'u', 'i', 'o' map to '4', '5', '6'
 3. 'j', 'k', 'l' map to '1', '2', '3'
 4. 'm' and ',<' map to '0' and '00' respectively
-5. '.>' maps to a simple period/decimal point '.'
+5. '.>' maps to a period/decimal point '.'

+### Media Layer
+The media layer is accessed by holding ⇪ + 'v':
+1. 'j' → skip backwards
+2. 'l' → skip forwards
+3. 'i' → volume up
+4. 'k' → volume down
+5. ',<' → previous track
+6. '.>' → next track
+7. 'h' → stop
+8. ';:' → play/pause

 ## Usage
+The below sections detail the usage of the layer.

+### Chording
-While general usage of the above is straightforward, what might not be is the chording.
+While general usage is straightforward, what may not be is the chording.
 For example, the following critical functions may be accessed with your left hand exclusively:

-- To delete the previous or next word, hold caps + 'a' (Option) and hit 'd' (Backspace) or 'f' (Delete) respectively.
+- To delete the previous or next word, hold ⇪ + 'a' (⌥) and hit 'd' (⌫) or 'f' (⌦) respectively.
-- To delete all text on the line before or after the cursor, hold caps + 's' (Command) and hit 'd' or 'f' respectively.
+- To delete all text on the line before or after the cursor, hold ⇪ + 's' (⌘) and hit 'd' or 'f' respectively.
-- To insert a new line without submitting the current text, hold caps + 'c' (Shift) and hit 'e' (Enter).
+- To insert a new line without submitting the current text, hold ⇪ + 'c' (⇧) and hit 'e' (↵).

-Furthermore,
+Furthermore, by including the navigation functions with our right hand:

-- To jump the cursor to the next or previous word, hold caps + 'a' (Option) and hit 'l' (right arrow) or 'j' (left arrow) respectively
+- To jump the cursor to the next or previous word, hold ⇪ + 'a' (⌥) and hit 'l' (right arrow) or 'j' (left arrow) respectively
-- To highlight the previous or next page of text, hold caps + 'c' (Shift) and press 'h' (Page Up) or 'n' (Page Down) respectively
+- To highlight the previous or next page of text, hold ⇪ + 'c' (⇧) and press 'h' (Page Up) or 'n' (Page Down) respectively
-- To unindent or indent a line in a code editor, hold caps + 's' (Command) and hit 'u' ('[{') or 'o' (']}')
+- To unindent or indent a line in a code editor, hold ⇪ + 's' (⌘) and hit 'u' ('[{') or 'o' (']}') respectively

+## Modifier Modifications for Windows
+Because modifier keys behave differently in Windows versus macOS, we make the following modifications to adapt the layout for Windows:

+1. 'a' → ⌃
+2. 's' → Alt
+3. 'w' → ⊞

+## F13
+The layer includes access to the user-programmable F13 key via 'x'.

+Personally, I have this key mapped to Non-US Backslash (NUBS) or '§±' in Karabiner-Elements, which then maps to Compose via the use of the US Custom keyboard layout.
+Compose allows me to write non-standard characters such as → by pressing caps + 'x' to enable composition mode, then typing '->'.

+For instructions on enabling the Compose key in macOS, see https://uscustom.sourceforge.net/#installation.
+Standard key combiations are here: https://github.com/tsibley/compose/blob/master/compose

 ## Comments
+Whenever possible, I have tried to map functions to keys that could be mnemonic or at least easy to remember:
+- Escape ('quit') to 'q'
+- Win key to 'w'
+- Enter to 'e'
+- pRint to 'r' (too much of a strech? fair enough...)
+- Backspace ('delete') to 'd'
+- Delete ('forward delete') to 'f'
+- /? aka forward slash to \| aka backslash

+In other instances, however, keys are mapped based on usefulness and ergonomics: for example, while it may be more mnemonic to swap ⇧ (Shift) and ⌘ (Command) to 's' and 'c' respectively, the placement of ⌘ at 's' allows for chording the keys ⇪ + 's' + 'f' (⌘ + ⌦), which is far more ergonomic than chording ⇪ + 'c' + 'f'.
+Because ⌘ + ⌦ is useful, and ⇧ + ⌦ is not, it therefore makes most ergonomic sense to place ⌘ at 's' and ⇧ at 'c'.
+Furthermore, the location of ⇧ at 'c' enables the chording of 'c' + 'e', or ⇧ + ↵, which is relatively more ergonomic than 's' + 'e'.

-I have tried to avoid remapping common functions which are already easily accessible and ergonomic, e.g., Cmd + 's' as Save is already easy enough to access, so there's no real need to remap it to this layer.
-On the other hand, Replace (Cmd + Opt + 'f') is horribly unergonomic, especially on my current keyboard which lacks a right Option key, and has therefore been remapped to caps + 'r'.
+I have tried to avoid remapping common functions which are already easily accessible and ergonomic, e.g., ⌘ + 's' as Save is already easy enough to access, so there's no real need to remap it to this layer.